Tax Counter Hours: Monday – Friday 8:00am – 5:00pm

 If you have an escrow account or if you have sold your property and are no longer the owner, please send your bill to your mortgage holder or the new owner.
 New owners, please notify the Assessor’s Office at 207.989.7560 of the correct name, address, and mortgage holder(s).

 - Pay in person at the Tax Office at Brewer City Hall (lower level), Monday through Friday 8:00 a.m. – 5:00p.m.
 We take cash and checks.
-We also now accept credit cards, though a convenience fee will apply.
-Click here for more information about the credit card fees and policy.
+We also now accept credit and debit cards, though a convenience fee will apply.

 - Mail a check or money order made payable to “City of Brewer” to: